 PHASE 1: LIFE SKILLS

-Before starting an internship, our participants attend a two-week class called Solid Foundations.
+Before starting, our participants attend a two-week class called Solid Foundations.
 In this class, participants learn soft skills like goal setting, communication and teamwork.
 After this introductory course, the on-the-job technical training begins.

 PHASE 2: JOB SKILLS